 Don’t throw away that leftover rice!
-Use it to make this delicious, easy fried rice recipe.
-This easy fried rice is so easy you don’t even NEED a recipe!
+Use it to make this delicious, easy fried rice.
+So simple you don’t even need a recipe.

 Easy fried rice is one of the simplest – and cheapest – meals you can make.